 Anything else worth mentioning?
 Morels are definitely one of those mushrooms you want to cook thoroughly before eating, as raw or undercooked morels can cause gastrointestinal distress.
 Also, if you hang around mushroom foragers long enough, you’ll hear all sorts of advice–some of it conflicting–about when and where to find morels.
 It’s true that they fruit in spring, starting in lower elevations where it warms up sooner, and then higher elevations as spring temperatures continue to rise.
 South-facing slopes that warm up faster with sunlight may also see earlier fruiting.
 And, of course, places that burned or were logged in the last year or two may see a bumper crop of morels the following spring.
 Many patches of morel mycelium only last a few years, so the place you found morels one year may not fruit the next.

 Beyond that, it’s best to study up on the species of morel that grow in your area.
 Find out what sorts of habitats they like, if they’re associated with any particular trees, whether they are responsive to burns and other disturbances, and whether there are any toxic look-alikes that grow nearby.

 Did you enjoy this post?
-Consider taking one of my online foraging and natural history classes, checking out my other articles, or picking up a paperback or ebook I’ve written!
+Consider taking one of my online foraging and natural history classes or hiring me for a guided nature tour, checking out my other articles, or picking up a paperback or ebook I’ve written!
 You can even buy me a coffee here!